 It’s ok to prefer a Great Dane with larger stature.
 Unethical backyard breeding practices, however, have led many to believe that all ‘American’ Danes are ‘refined’, which is just as unfortunate as the practice of intentionally breeding for size and droop, regardless of health.

-Use the slider below to toggle between a EURO (hypertype) and an AMERICAN (hypotype) Great Dane.
+Use the slider below to toggle between a poorly bred EURO (hyper type) and a poorly bred AMERICAN (hypo type) Great Dane.
 Neither of these dogs meets the breed standard.

 For comparison, below are some very well-bred Great Danes that could fit any proper written standard (GDCA/U.S., GDCC/Canada, FCI/Europe).